 A vehicle owner is bound to obtain an “enlistment certificate” from the BRTA and facilitate a tri-partite agreement along with the service and the driver which presumably must also be filed with the BRTA.
 They are further restricted from registering more than one vehicle with a service, while multiples vehicles being registered with a service is quite commonplace at the moment.”

 Tech is a different industry and dynamics are different here.
-Moreover, ride-hailing companies will eventually move into other spaces, as I mentioned earlier because as an aggregator of riders and drivers, meaning supplies and demands, and connector of the nodes of the physical world, they have the leverage and that is why these companies are valued at the billions.
+Moreover, ride-hailing companies will eventually move into other spaces, as I mentioned earlier because as an aggregator of riders and drivers, meaning supplies and demands, and connectors of the nodes of the physical world, they have the leverage and that is why these companies are valued at the billions.

 I think we need to be mindful of these aspects.

-One of the key aspects of any good policy or regulation I think that it should pay enough attention to containing the power of the most powerful stakeholder of the said exchange so that everyone involved in the exchange gets their fair share.
-Now you can't do it because most of the time market changes all the time and regulators usually fall short catching up.
+One of the key aspects of any good policy or regulation is that it should pay enough attention to containing the power of the most powerful stakeholder of the said exchange so that everyone involved in the exchange gets their fair share.
+Now you can't do it because most of the time market changes all the time and regulators usually fall short of catching up.
 This is also why policies or guidelines are so important.

 This probably does not matter now but it will be soon.
 For instance, who should be responsible when an accident happens?
-How are drivers going to be compensated in the long-term?
+How are drivers going to be compensated in the long term?
 Because a ride-hailing company does get commissions from a driver in exchange for making the connection between a rider and a driver and it gets rich from earning commission while not paying anything in exchange for the drivers.
 There are more, but this is the most simplistic way of looking at it and a matter that I think demands regulatory attention.

 This is a critical question to ask today and it will be even more critical in the future once these companies become even more powerful.

 Now, this is not a new question.
-This has been asked about Uber in many parts of the world and EU has declared Uber a taxi company, an announcement about which my feeling is, honestly, mixed.
+This has been asked about Uber in many parts of the world and the EU has declared Uber a taxi company, an announcement about which my feeling is, honestly, mixed.